alabou/bcp-006-01/docs/NMOS With H.264.md

 A Receiver MUST verify that the current active parameter set comply with the Receiver's Capabilities.
 If a Receiver support only out-of-band parameter sets it SHOULD perform the verification when a Controller PATCH the **/staged** endpoint for activation.
 In this situation, all the out-of-band parameter sets MUST be compliant with the Receiver Capabilities.
 Otherwise if a Receiver supports both out-of-band and in-band parameter sets it SHOULD perform the verification of the out-of-band parameter sets when a Controller PATCH the **/staged** endpoint for activation and it MUST perform the verification of the in-band parameter sets just-in-time as it decodes the stream.
 In this situation, all the out-of-band and in-band parameter sets MUST be compliant with the Receiver Capabilities.

-The `parameter_sets_flow_mode` Receiver Capability indicates when set to "multi" that a Receiver supports decoding an H.264 stream where the active parameter set changes dynamically.
+The `parameter_sets_flow_mode` Receiver Capability indicates when set to "dynamic" that a Receiver supports decoding an H.264 stream where the active parameter set changes dynamically.

-A Receiver with this capability set to "single" requires that a coded stream uses at most one active parameter set.
+A Receiver with this capability set to "static" requires that a coded stream uses at most one active parameter set.
 Such active parameter set MAY be obtained out-of-band or in-band if the Receiver supports the `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MUST contain only the active parameter set.
 When obtained in-band the `sprop-parameter-sets` parameter of an SDP transport file MUST be empty or omited and the Sender  transmits the active parameter set in-band.
 At all time, the Sender is allowed to transmit in-band parameter sets that are duplicates of the initial active parameter set obtained either out-of-band or in-band.
 Out-of-band parameter sets have priority over in-band paraemeters sets, so receiving the active parameter set out-of-band from the `sprop-parameter-sets` parameter does not allow further receiving in-band parameter sets that are not duplicates.

-A Receiver with this capability set to "multi" supports that a coded stream uses multiple active parameter sets.
+A Receiver with this capability set to "dynamic" supports that a coded stream uses multiple active parameter sets.
 Such parameter sets MAY be obtained out-of-band and/or in-band according to the Receiver `parameter_sets_transport_mode` Capability.
 When obtained out-of-band the `sprop-parameter-sets` parameter of an SDP transport file MAY contain multiple initial parameter sets.
 When obtained in-band the Sender is allowed to transmit multiple in-band parameter sets to update parameter sets initially received out-of-band or to add and update new ones.

 A Sender is allowed, unless constrained by IS-11, to produces H.264 coded streams that comply with the `profile-level-id` declared in the Sender's SDP transport file and the `profile` and `level` of the associated Flow.
 As such a Sender MAY use one or multiple active parameter sets as per the [H.264] specification.
 A Sender MAY seamlessly change dynamically the coded stream's active parameter set, provided that the Flow associated with the Sender changes accordingly and the content of the SDP transport file does not change.
 If the content of the SDP transport file changes, the Sender SHALL comply with IS-04, IS-05.
 A Sender indicates its mode of operation with the `parameter_sets_flow_mode` and `parameter_sets_transport_mode` attributes.